⚡ End of Year Sale! 10% OFF all paid plans. Use code PG10JAN. Explore Plans

 Add Additional User Profile Fields in WordPress additional fields

-This has to be done so that the user profile fields that we added to the group, transfer to the registration page.
-The users, while registering will fill up these fields.
-Then after submission, those user profile field data will display on their profile pages.
+This step ensures that the user profile fields you added to the group will appear on the registration page.
+When users register, they will fill out these fields, and after they submit their information, the data will show up on their profile pages.

 Add Additional User Profile Fields in WordPress assign pages

-In the above frontend view, we see the registration form has appeared with the fields that I have intended to keep.
-All these user profile fields were applied from the default list of fields offered by ProfileGrid.
+In the above frontend view, the registration form appears with the intended fields.
+All of these user profile fields were selected from ProfileGrid’s default list of available fields.

-The About section of a user profile holds all the user data that he/she has entered while registration.
-They can edit it from the frontend.
-Whereas the admin can edit these data fields except the username and password from the backend.
+The About section of a user profile contains all the data entered during registration, which users can edit from the frontend.
+Admins, on the other hand, can edit these fields from the backend, except for the username and password.

 Leave a Comment